auth0/docs/articles/getting-started/dashboard-overview.md

 ![Auth0 Dashboard Homepage](/media/articles/getting-started/auth0-dashboard.png)

 It consists of several sections which you can navigate using the sidebar menu on your left.

+## Configure your implementation

-The matrix that follows offers a brief overview of the different sections and what you can do on each.
+The matrix that follows offers a brief overview of the different dashboard screens and what you can do on each.

 <table class="table">
     <thead>